-For the years ended December 31, 2023 and 2022 the Group's non-cash investing and financing activities were derived from the acquisition of machinery and equipment and right-of-use asset through leasing.
-Please refer to note 6(j) for related information.
+For the years ended December 31, 2024 and 2023 the Group's non-cash investing and financing activities were derived from the acquisition of machinery and equipment and right-of-use asset through leasing.
+Please refer to note 6(g), (j) and (l) for related information.

-Reconciliation of liabilities from financing activities of the Company in 2023 and 2022 were as follows:
+Reconciliation of liabilities from financing activities of the Company in 2024 and 2023 were as follows: